|

 The world-famous Hofbräuhaus

-speeches. (author's collection; modern photo courtesy Guy
+speeches. (period postcard; modern photo courtesy Guy

 Dartois) |